Photosynthesis: The Magical Process That Keeps Plants Alive πΏ | Plants & Life

 π§ Why is Photosynthesis Important?

-- π¬️ Produces Oxygen: It generates the oxygen that all living beings depend on for survival.
+- π¬️ Produces Oxygen: Plants release oxygen that humans and animals need for survival.

-- π± Balances CO₂ Levels: It helps maintain the carbon dioxide and oxygen balance in the atmosphere.
+- π± Balances CO₂ Levels: Photosynthesis helps absorb carbon dioxide from the atmosphere.

 π€― Crazy Facts About Photosynthesis!